-Explore chemistry through "Chem Camps" this summer at Calvin!
+Explore chemistry through "Chem Camps" this summer at Calvin University!

 The morning and afternoon camp sessions have different activities and are designed for students who are entering grades six, seven, or eight in the upcoming fall season.
-Students work under the leadership of current university professors and other experienced teachers as they learn about the wonders of the chemical world.
+Students work under the leadership of current university professors and other experienced teachers and staff as they learn about the wonders of the world of chemistry.
 Learning chemistry through participating in interactive, hands-on experiments while making new friendships with other chemistry lovers is an excellent way to spend your time this summer.
 Participants can expect lots of excitement during these great camps!

 Experiments and topics